How I Prepared to Teach Colossians to Students

 By Zach Mabry

-This PDF Bible study will help you set a steady pace to study the book of Colossians over 12 weeks (or 12 days).
-Each section highlights a particular passage, provides context and helps group members examine what God is saying.
+This Bible study will help you set a steady pace to study the book of Colossians over 12 days.
+Each section highlights a particular passage, provides background context and helps the reader examine what God is saying.

 Then, it finishes with a few questions to guide your personal application.